-There are two RAM issues that you might encounter:
+There are two memory or RAM issues that you might encounter:

-2. When your script is running, if you try to create variables or objects or anything else on the heap that exhausts the amount of available RAM, you get a MemoryError.--> If you're seeing MemoryError after some time, then it's likely this problem
+- When your script is running, if you try to create variables or objects or anything else on the heap that exhausts the amount of available RAM, you get a MemoryError.

 The downside here is that this leaves your code difficult to read and debug.